How Do I Apply to the MPH Program?

 Students need a GPA of 3.0 or above.
 Penn State Biobehavioral Health and Health Policy and Administration undergraduate students interested in the integrated undergraduate-graduate accelerated MPH program must have a GPA of 3.25 or above.

-Students’ GRE scores need to be 300 or above (combined verbal and quantitative).
+Students’ GRE scores are not required for the MPH Program, though scores are highly recommended if applying to the Epidemiology and Biostatistics Track.
 In addition, SOPHAS applications must include the following items to be eligible for consideration.
 Incomplete applications will not be considered.

 - Completed online SOPHAS application